4phr0d1t3/Escuela-Superior-de-Computo/Artificial-Vision/README.md

 	proyecto:
-		getRGB.m: Saving the colors of each pixel in the images to a CSV file. getRegionProps.m: Saving features of an object found in an image to a CSV file. mean.py: Obtaining centroids of RGB and object features by averaging for each fruit. gui.mlapp: Image classifier with 5 fruit groups, with an interface.
+		getRGB.m: Saving the colors of each pixel in the images to a CSV file. getRegionProps.m: Saving features of an object found in an image to a CSV file. mean.ipynb: Obtaining centroids of RGB and object features by averaging for each fruit. mean.py: Python code version of mean.ipynb.
+		gui.mlapp: Image classifier with 5 fruit groups, with an interface.
 # Visión Artificial
 Esta sección está conformada por las prácticas de codificación de los temas vistos en la asignatura de Visión Artificial.